 The pre-Reformation church, St Fillan’s Chapel, whose kirkyard is the traditional burial place of the Stewarts of Ardvorlich, lies to the south of the River Earn, between St. Fillans and the Iron Age Pictish hill fort of Dundurn.
 It is believed that the Irish missionary Saint Fillan lived on this hill.
 St Fillan, an Irish missionary, had arrived in Breadalbane in the 8th century AD and joined the Gaels and Picts in Christianity thus paving the way for a united Scotland.

 The arrival of the railway between Crieff and Lochearnhead at the beginning of the 1900s changed St. Fillans into a popular lochside resort.
-Many of the grand stone houses along the village’s main road can be dated back to that time.
+Many of the grand gable-fronted stone houses along the village’s main road can be dated back to that time and give the village its spa-like characteristics.
 These days the railway forms part of the National Cycle Route network.

 Today the village is a picturesque conservation village on the eastern boundary of the National Park.

-There is a rock, edged by the steep slopes of Dundurn mountain in St Fillian’s, which, according to local folklore, is home to fairies.
+There is a rock, edged by the steep slopes of Dundurn knoll in St Fillian’s, which, according to local folklore, is home to fairies.